lodygens/fedid/doc/fedid.md

 An array containing OAuth servers configuration | OAuthServers | *Optionnal* | | n/a

-The "OAuthServers" variable is an array containing OAuth server configuration.
+The "OAuthServers" variable is an array containing OAuth server configurations.
 All OAuth server configuration variables variables are **required** and listed below

 Goal              | Name